ssaring/sportstracker/sportstracker/docs/README.txt

-If you own a heartrate monitor with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated PolarViewer application.
+If you own a heartrate monitor with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
 You can organize them by attaching the recorded files to the exercise entries.
 When adding new exercises you can import the data from the recorded exercise files.

-PolarViewer supports Polar, CicloSport, Garmin and Oregon heartrate monitors.
+ExerciseViewer supports Polar, CicloSport, Garmin and Oregon heartrate monitors.
 This is the current compatibility list (other monitors might work too, but I can't test them, user feedback is welcome):